tweinmann/crypto_sentiment/README.md

   * Calculate sentiment based on AFINN words
 3. Return HTML with color coded ```<div>``` elements (red = negative, green = positive sentiment)

-Create a file '''.env''' in the directory with the following content:
+Create a file '''.env''' in the directory with the following content (get your key at https://newsapi.org/):

 `NEWS_API_KEY=[your API key goes here]`